List of New England hurricanes

+The return period for hurricane and major landfalls along the coast of New England is highest in Connecticut and Rhode Island, and declines rapidly north toward Maine.
+Generally, the return period for hurricane force winds is 12–16 years along the coast of Connecticut and Rhode Island (which is for example higher than the coast of Georgia much farther south), to more than 50 years along the Maine coast.

-Due to the fact that sea surface temperatures around New England are generally too cold to support a tropical cyclone, the region very rarely sees a major hurricane landfall (Category 3 or higher).
-Since 1851, only 3 major hurricanes have ever made landfall on the New England coastline.
-The return period for storms of such strength along the southern New England coastline is considered to be 50-70 years, and upwards of 300 years in coastal Maine.
+Due to the fact that sea surface temperatures from eastern Massachusetts northward are generally too cool to support a major tropical cyclone, the region very rarely sees a major hurricane landfall (Category 3 or higher).
+Since 1851, only 3 major hurricanes have ever made landfall on the New England coastline, and all of these were in Connecticut and Rhode Island.
+The return period for storms of such strength along the southern New England coastline is considered to be 50–70 years, and upwards of 300 years in coastal Maine.
 As of 2022, the most recent major hurricane to make landfall in the region was Hurricane Carol in 1954.

-On September 21, 1938, a powerful Category 3 hurricane made landfall over New Haven, Connecticut with winds of 115 mph and a pressure of 941 millibars.
-Delivering a 186 mph wind gust to the Blue Hill Observatory in Massachusetts, a 163 mph gust atop Mount Washington, and a storm surge of 10-18 feet from the Long Island Sound to the Narragansett Bay, it is often considered to be the most intense hurricane to ever strike New England in modern times.
-One estimate from Rhode Island stated the water level "reflects a storm occurring roughly once every 400 years."
-A study of sand deposits also gives more evidence that this was the strongest hurricane to hit Rhode Island in over 300 years.
+On September 21, 1938, a Category 3 hurricane made landfall over New Haven, Connecticut with sustained winds of 115 mph (gusts of 150 mph) and a pressure of 941 millibars.
+Many coastal towns and cities on the Connecticut and Rhode Island coast suffered extreme damage.
+The coastal community of Napatree Point, Rhode Island was hit with a 20 - foot storm surge and the day after the cyclone was totally gone (34 killed).
+The cyclone produced very high wind gusts inland at higher elevations, delivering a 186 mph wind gust to the Blue Hill Observatory in Massachusetts, a 163 mph gust atop Mount Washington.
+A storm surge of 10–18 feet from Long Island Sound to Narragansett Bay, it is often considered to be the most intense hurricane to ever strike New England in modern times.
+One estimate from Rhode Island stated the water level "reflects a storm occurring roughly once every 400 years.
+A study of sand deposits also gives more evidence that this was the strongest hurricane to hit Rhode Island in over 300 years, since 1635."